 34. Tolerance toward homosexuals

 Americans’ acceptance of homosexuality has increased steadily since 1990.
-A growing share of Americans say homosexuality should be accepted by society, gay and lesbian sex should be legal, homosexuals should have equal job opportunity rights, and same-sex marriage should be legal.
+A growing share of Americans say homosexuality should be accepted by society, gay and lesbian sex should be legal, homosexuals should have equal job opportunity rights, same-sex marriage should be legal, and gay and lesbian couples should be allowed to adopt children.

 In 2013, the Pew Research Center surveyed Americans about their attitudes toward LGBT persons.
 One of the questions asked was “How much social acceptance is there today of …?”
 A majority felt that bisexual women and men, lesbians, and gay men are at least somewhat accepted.
 But only a third or less felt that each of these groups is accepted a lot.
 And the perceived level of acceptance for transgender persons was very low; only 3% believe there is a lot of acceptance, and another 18% perceive some acceptance.